Long-Range Strategic Plan

 The Way Ahead for Education and Training

 The AFCEA Educational Foundation’s Board of Directors, The Education Committee, and the staff set as a goal for Fiscal Year 2008 to develop a long-range strategic plan.
-Fortuitously, AFCEA International also decided to develop a strategic plan for 2008-2013.
+Fortuitously, AFCEA International also decided to develop a strategic plan for the coming years.
 As a result, both plans will be fully integrated.
 In fact, goal four of AFCEA International’s plan---“promote world class education and training that meet the needs of the AFCEA community”---is the heart of the Foundation’s plan.

 To kick off the development of the Foundation’s plan, three members of the Strategic Development Committee----Charlie Givens, Bel Long Hong, and Roosevelt Thomas---met with the staff to capture the Foundation’s strengths and to identify weaknesses and opportunities.
 This team drafted a base document that has served as the bedrock of the Foundation’s plan.

 As part of AFCEA International’s effort, AFCEA staff members, some Board members to include then- Chairman Duane Andrews, and close associates and friends of AFCEA participated in an offsite led by a team from Booz Allen Hamilton.
 This process produced a draft AFCEA International strategic plan that has been vetted with a special focus group, the Executive Committee, and the Board of Directors.

 The members of the Foundation’s Board of Directors and the Education Committee have reviewed and contributed to the Foundation’s plan.
 Key in refining the plan’s actions and establishing measures that align with actions has been Natalie Givans, a member of the Board of Directors for the AFCEA Educational Foundation.